pombreda/scipy-2013-talk/README.md

 4. On Linux, install `rubber` (`sudo apt-get install rubber` should do it on Ubuntu)

-5. On this directory run
+5. On this directory run `fab pdf` in a terminal.

-    `fab pdf`

 6. This should generate a file called `main.pdf` that contains the presentation in Beamer format